 Are There Any Disadvantages to Wood Burning Camp Stoves?

 Of course, it ain’t always rainbows and butterflies when using these camp stoves (well, nothing ever is).
 Here are a few disadvantages to look out for when using a wood burning stove:

 They’re relatively slower

-Since they’re powered by natural materials like twigs, leaves, and debris, cooking time with a wood-burning mini stove takes a tad bit more patience compared to their gas-guzzling counterparts.
+Since they’re powered by natural materials like twigs, leaves, and debris, cooking time with a camping wood stove takes a tad bit more patience compared to their gas-guzzling counterparts.
 Depending on factors like the model and design of the stove, the weather, and your choice of fuel, you may also have to feed and tend the fire every now and then.

 Good tinder can be hard to find